We find a measurement gap in 100% of the accounts we audit. See what is hiding in yours. We find gaps in 100% of audits. Get your free audit

 Advanced analysis reports let you do a few specific but highly beneficial things.

-2. The option of Path Analysis helps identify users’ most common paths, like visiting a page and then subscribing.
+2. The option of Path Analysis helps identify the routes users take most, like visiting a page and then subscribing.

 4. With the segment overlap report, you can see correlations between targeted segments.